 Design as function

-At the cornerstone of the design process should be the need to create something that functions brilliantly for the audience and surprises them with excellence, telling a story.
+At the cornerstone of the design process is the need to create something that functions brilliantly for the audience and surprises them with excellence, telling a story.
 This allows the design to present itself as seamless, invisible, and aesthetically mature.

 Grid is gold

-Aligning elements to a grid is what most positively affects the gestalt of any composition.
+Aligning elements to a grid is a first step in the design process.
 Always make the grid as foundation; Make it in order to break it.
-Both modern and postmodern designs do this well.
-All design can only benefit from this standard practice.

 Typography as king